qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 - Stack switching cannot be done.
 Golang use stack switching for goroutine scheduling.
 There is a [proposal](https://github.com/WebAssembly/stack-switching) for adding this functionality.
 - Dynamic stack resizing cannot be done.
 Golang does dynamic stack resizing so that new goroutines can be initialized with small stacks, reducing memory usage.

 The common solution is to have a **shadow stack** that's in linear memory.
 That stack is managed by Wasm code.
+(Sometimes shadow stack is called aux stack.)

 Summarize 2 different stacks: